 Reflective journaling helps students understand new material and fit it into the particular context of their lives.
 This set of five journal writing exercises follows a problem solving, goal-setting structure and serves four purposes: 1) it empowers students to be creators of their own thought and memories; 2) prompts reflection on experience that leads to internalizing the skill-building content; 3) scaffolds language development; and 4) becomes a bridge to communication.
-Peernarrated, "drag and drop" words and phrases scaffolds communication for English Language Learners or those learners with less developed language skills.
+Peernarrated, "drag and drop" words and phrases scaffolds communication for Dual Language Learners or those learners with less developed language skills.
+Speech to text and emojis are available on compatible devices.

 Your role is to help students get an early success with this exercise, while still allowing them a sense of personal control.
 If possible, have students create their own account in the program and record their thoughts.
-Word prompts are not narrated, so read them to learners who need help.
 Accommodate students who may need/ask to narrate their thinking.
 Show them how to save their "memories."
 Over time, these "memories" become a learning portfolio of their experience and learning.
 If it does not work in your setting to have students enter their thoughts directly into the program, use paper and pencil.
-Allow youth to use emojis where technology allows.